 Download, unzip and then import the WAVE files included in our download example.
 You can load these into your DAW in whatever order you like but it makes sense to group them together neatly.
-I tend to record and mix live drums in this configuration if I only have two toms:
+We tend to record and mix live drums in this configuration if we only have two toms:

 Step 2 – Set your pan positions

-What I like to do is get as natural a stereo effect as possible but I'll usually pan the toms hard left to right simply because this sounds really cool when a drummer works his way across the toms during a fill.
-It's not original but it still sounds good.
+What we like to do is get as natural a stereo effect as possible but we’ll usually pan the toms hard left to right simply because this sounds really cool when a drummer works his way across the toms during a fill.
+It’s not original but it still sounds good.

-I'll often pan my hi-hat about 30% to the left and pan the overheads fairly wide and equal, not full hard left and right but about three quarters of the way there.
+We’ll often pan the hi-hat about 30% to the left and pan the overheads fairly wide and equal, not full hard left and right but about three quarters of the way there.

-I like my kick and snare always to be central as these are the main foundations of your groove and need to have maximum punch in the mix but remember, there are no rules.
+We like the kick and snare always to be central as these are the main foundations of your groove and need to have maximum punch in the mix but remember, there are no rules.